toolleeo/cli-apps/README.md

 * [mayhem](https://github.com/BOTbkcd/mayhem) - A minimal TUI based task tracker.
 * [mdt](https://github.com/basilioss/mdt) - A simple command-line markdown todo list manager inspired by t.
 * [memo](https://www.byteptr.com/memo/) - Memo is a Unix-style note-taking software for POSIX compatible systems.
+* [Redo.vc](https://redo.vc) - Redo.vc is a tool for command line fans that allows you to track your tasks.
+It is a full featured todo manager with tagging, projects, recurring tasks and much more, all stored in a JSON file so it is super portable and tooling new apps for the data format is super easy.
 * [t](https://github.com/sjl/t) - A command-line todo list manager for people that want to finish tasks, not organize them.
 * [taskbook](https://github.com/klaudiosinani/taskbook) - Tasks, boards & notes for the command-line habitat.
 * [taskell](https://github.com/smallhadroncollider/taskell) - Interactive kanban board/task manager.